Shades of blue: Sky blue

+The first recorded use of sky blue as a color name in English was in 1728 in the Cyclopædia of Ephraim Chambers.
+Prior to the Chambers reference, the color had first been used in 1585 in a book by Nicolas de Nicolay where he stated "the tulbant of the merchant must be skie coloured".

 Steel blue

 Steel blue is a grayish tone of azure that resembles the color blue steel, i.e., steel which has been subjected to bluing in order to protect it from rust.

 The first recorded use of steel blue as a color name in English was in 1817.